Universality in one-dimensional hierarchical coalescence processes: Proof of Lemma Proof of Lemma 2.17

-where the error term $\cE$ satisfies $|\cE| \leq sA $.
-Similarly, we can write where, by taking some Taylor expansion, we get $|\cE'|\leq C(A) s $ for a suitable positive constant $C(A)$ depending only on $A$.
-Since the mean is infinite the Monotone Convergence Theorem and De l'Hopital rule imply that
+and via a Taylor expansion we get $|\cE'|\leq C(A) s $ for a suitable positive constant $C(A)$ depending only on $A$.
+Since the mean is infinite, the monotone convergence theorem and De l'Hopital rule imply that

-Comparing the above limits with \eqref{polipo1} and \eqref{polipo2} we deduce that both $s^\a Z_A(s)$ and $s^\a W_A(s)$ must diverge as $s$ goes to zero.
-In particular, the limit \eqref{lim_arrosto} is equivalent to the limit
+Comparing the above limits with (\ref{polipo1}) and (\ref{polipo2}) we deduce that both~$s^{\alpha} Z_A(s)$ and $s^{\alpha} W_A(s)$ must diverge as $s$ goes to zero.
+In particular, limit~(\ref{limarrosto}) is equivalent to the limit

-As proved in \cite{Fe2}(see Section VIII.9 there), $L$ is slowly varying at $\infty$ if and only if it is of the form
+As proved in \cite{Fe2} (see Section VIII.9 there), $L$ is slowly varying at $\infty$ if and only if it is of the form

-where $\e (x)\to 0$ and $a(x) \to c < \infty$ as $x \to \infty$.
-In particular, given $\d>0$, for any $x$ large enough $ x^{-\d} \leq L(x) \leq x^{\d}$.
-Since in \eqref{grufalo} $\e(x) \to 0$ and $a(x) \to c < \infty$, for any $ \d>0$ there exists $A>0$ such that $c/2 \leq a(x) \leq 2c$ and $|\e(x)| \leq \d $ for $x \geq A$.
-Thus, for any $s<1/A$ the integral representation \eqref{grufalo} implies that
+where $\e(x)\to0$ and $a(x) \to c < \infty$ as $x \to\infty$.
+In particular, given ${\delta}>0$, for any $x$ large enough $ x^{-{\delta}} \leq L(x) \leq x^{{\delta}}$.
+Since in (\ref{grufalo}) $\e(x) \to0$ and $a(x) \to c < \infty$, for any $ {\delta}>0$ there exists $A>0$ such that $c/2 \leq a(x) \leq2c$ and $|\e(x)| \leq {\delta} $ for $x \geq A$.
+Thus, for any $s<1/A$ the integral representation (\ref{grufalo}) implies that

-We now distinguish two cases: \\ $\bullet$ Case $\a \in [0,1)$.
-Choose $\d>0$ such that $\a+\d<1$, $A>1$ and $s \geq 1/A$.
-The Dominated Convergence Theorem together with \eqref{ranaevolpe} implies that
+We now distinguish two cases: $\bullet$ Case ${\alpha} \in[0,1)$.
+Choose ${\delta}>0$ such that ${\alpha}+{\delta}<1$, $A>1$ and $s \geq1/A$.
+The Dominated Convergence theorem together with (\ref{ranaevolpe}) implies that

-At this point, \eqref{polentaX} follows from \eqref{maradona1}, \eqref{maradona2} and a trivial calculation.
+At this point, (\ref{polentaX}) follows from (\ref{maradona1}), (\ref{maradona2}) and a trivial calculation.

-$\bullet$ Case $\a =1$.
+$\bullet$ Case ${\alpha} =1$.
 It is convenient to write

-Then, \eqref{polentaX} follows if we can prove that
+Then, (\ref{polentaX}) follows if we can prove that

-Given $\d>0$ we take $A>1$ and $s \leq 1/A$ assuring \eqref{ranaevolpe}.
+Given ${\delta}>0$ we take $A>1$ and $s \leq1/A$ assuring (\ref{ranaevolpe}).
 Then we can bound

-The above bound trivially implies \eqref{polentabis}.
+The above bound trivially implies (\ref{polentabis}).